How to Choose the Best Laptop for Backpacking

 What laptop specifications to look for?

-11-12 inch laptop provide the ultimate potability, however this may be at the expense of storage capacity and processing power.
+An 11-12-inch laptop provides the ultimate portability, however, this may be at the expense of storage capacity and processing power.
 This size will fit into most day packs.

 Finally, look at the external dimensions of a laptop to see if the whole laptop will fit into your backpack.
 The external dimensions should measure length, width and depth.

 Remember that there may be other accessories included with your laptop that will add more to pack in your backpack.
 The obvious one is the battery charger.
 It’s worth checking the size of the charger too, as some come with bulky transformers (and not the cool robot kind).